cansuyildirimmm/cansuyildirimmm/README.md

 ## 💡 My Interests

-- 🌍 Developing technologies that make life easier
+- 🌍 Developing technologies that make human life easier
 - 🎓 Supporting **equal opportunities in education** through AI
-- 🤖 Using artificial intelligence in **meaningful, ethical scenarios**
+- 🤖 Using artificial intelligence in **meaningful and ethical scenarios**
-- 🤝 Being active in communities and volunteering
+- 🤝 Being active in communities with team spirit and volunteering
-- 🎨 Combining **software, art and psychology**
+- 🎨 Combining **software, art, poetry and psychology**

 ---